She TV: Reception

 She TV received mixed reviews.
 Variety panned it as "[failing] to score on any level".
 The Chicago Tribune argued the show was "fenced in" by the standards of network television, and that its unwillingness to be overtly feminist made it feel "muted" and unappealing.
 A Time review, however, called the show a "breakthrough" and one of the best "in years," bemoaning the fact that it failed to find an audience.

 Several explanations were offered for the show's failure beyond its quality.
 Comedy shows were uncommon to see as the last show in a network's primetime lineup, and audiences may have preferred dramas at that time.

-The show may have also been too ambiguous in its mission, failing to either reach a broad audience or delivery fully on its women-centered premise.
+The show may have also been too ambiguous in its mission, failing to either reach a broad audience or deliver fully on its women-centered premise.
 Critics speculated that the show's focus on a majority-women cast may have "scared off" male viewers.
 Comedian Jane Lynch joked about that possibility in her memoir, describing the show as "an all-female comedy teeming with fresh, new girl talent and writers—and so of course, it failed almost immediately."

 Despite having a majority-women cast, other critics noted that it was only a slight majority (five of eight main cast members) and the show had numerous male writers.
 Wary of alienating male viewers, the show's producers may have failed to embrace a stronger and more provocative point of view.
 As one critic noted, She TV "wimps out" on its premise and is "just too nice."

 After its cancellation, fans campaigned unsuccessfully to revive the show, arguing it was canceled due to misogynistic beliefs of network executives.